Hrs and Hrs

-"Hrs and Hrs" (pronounced "hours and hours") is a song by American singer Muni Long from her EP Public Displays of Affection (2021).
+"Hrs and Hrs" (pronounced "hours and hours") is a song by American singer Muni Long from her EP Public Displays of Affection (2021), and later included on her debut studio album Public Displays of Affection: The Album (2022) as the third single.
 The song gained recognition through TikTok in late 2021, and was sent to rhythmic contemporary radio on February 1, 2022, as the third single from Public Displays of Affection.
 "Hrs and Hrs" is an R&B song detailing her love for someone.

 It became Long's first song to chart on the Billboard Hot 100, peaking at number 16.
 The song also topped the R&B Songs chart, becoming the first single by an independent female artist to top the chart.
 The song's success earned her a record deal from Def Jam Recordings in March 2022.
 "Hrs and Hrs" won the Grammy Award for Best R&B Performance, and received a nomination for Best R&B Song.

 Background

 Muni Long came up with the song one night when she was washing dishes.
 To pass time, she searched for beats on YouTube and played them.
 She came across an R&B beat which she immediately started freestyling to and began writing the song to the beat.
 According to Long, it took about 20 minutes.
 The next day, she went to the recording studio with songwriter Kuk Harrell, and recorded the song there.
 Initially, Long did not plan to include the song on her EP Public Displays of Affection, but it became a last-minute addition to the project.

 Shortly after, actress Bre-Z (a friend of Long's) and her fiancé Chris made a video of their relationship, accompanied by the song.
 Weeks later, in December 2021, Long posted the video on TikTok.
 It quickly went viral and the "Hrs and Hrs Challenge" was soon launched; the challenge was popular among the LGBT community, who thought the song meant "Hers and Hers".
 In January 2022, the song entered multiple Billboard charts, and helped Long move to number one on the Billboard Emerging Artists chart.